FriendSoftwareLabs/presence/janus/README.md

 }
 ```

-If not, make sure Janus has a public ip to bind to.
+If not, make sure Janus has a public ip for peer webRTC to connect to.

 ### janus.transports.websockets.jcfg